 Campus ambassadors lead tours; serve visitors at the Visitor Center and the Campanile; support parent programs; and staff special events such as Cal Day, Homecoming and Move-In Weekends, as well as a growing number of other special and interesting assignments.

-Visitor Services offers walking tours for individuals and families (prospective and newly admitted students, tourists, and alumni) and groups (middle and high school students, businesspeople, guests of campus departments, and VIPs).
+Visitor Services offers walking tours for individuals and families (prospective and newly admitted students, tourists, and alumni) and groups (middle and high school students, distinguished guests, donors, guests of campus departments, and government officials).
 Tours are usually 1-1 1/2 hours long.

-At the Visitor Center, campus ambassadors greet visitors, sign them in for tours, provide information, and answer questions.
+At the Visitor Center, ambassadors act as campus concierges by greeting guests, signing guests in for tours, providing information, and answering questions.

 At the Campanile (Sather Tower), ambassadors staff the ticket desk and assist in elevator operation.

-Ambassadors must be available to work a minimum of 10 hours a week, and normally work 5-7 hours a week.
-There are shifts on Saturdays and Sundays, but most work takes place Monday-Friday, 8:30 am-3:30 pm.
+Ambassadors must be available to work a minimum of 10-12 hours a week, and normally work 5-7 hours a week.
+Visitor & Parent Services operates seven day a week from 8:30 am – 4:30 pm.
 Ambassadors are scheduled to work as their availability permits.
 New ambassadors are required to work most of their first summer (mid May-mid August).
 Being an ambassador is a fun and rewarding job, but remember that it provides only a limited number of hours of work a week.

 Reflect the diversity of the student population.

 Are active on campus and in the community.

 Love to share their enthusiasm for the university.